Master of Nursing (MN): Career Path

 • Hospice and Palliative Care Nurse Practitioner: Hospice and Palliative Care Nurse Practitioners provide care to individuals with serious illnesses or nearing the end of life, addressing physical, emotional, and spiritual needs.

-• Informatics Nurse: Informatics nurses specialize in the application of technology to healthcare, to improve the quality of patient care, reduce costs and optimize the nursing practice.
+• Informatics Nurse: Informatics nurses specialize in applying technology to healthcare, improving the quality of patient care, reducing costs, and optimizing nursing practice.

-• Case Management Nurse: The case Management Nurse coordinates and monitors the care of patients to ensure that they receive the appropriate care at the appropriate time, in the appropriate setting.
-They work in hospitals, insurance companies and other related settings.
+• Case Management Nurse: The case Management Nurse coordinates and monitors patients' care to ensure that they receive the appropriate care in the proper time in the appropriate setting.
+They work in hospitals, insurance companies, and other related settings.

 Challenges